 The nice thing about this strategy is that we open trades exclusively towards a trend, but it has a few nuances that we’re going to talk about further.

-Quality Criteria for the “Three-Drive” Pattern
+Quality Criteria for the Three-Drive Pattern

-- 1. Timeframe.
-The “Three-Drive” pattern generates very weak signals on M30 and smaller timeframes.
+- Timeframe.
+The Three-Drive pattern generates very weak signals on M30 and lower timeframes.
 The reason is simple – not all market participants have time to notice it.
-This leads to the conclusion that the larger the timeframe, the better.
-However, you shouldn’t “overdo” in this case”: people can entirely forget about the third touch on the weekly interval (W1).
+This means that the higher the timeframe, the better.
+However, you shouldn’t “go overboard” in this case: people can easily forget about the third touch with the weekly interval (W1).

 Tips for Trading With the “Three Indians” Pattern

-Bullish “Three-Drive” pattern – enter the market towards an upward trend to buy.
-The trend line is drawn below the price.
+Bullish Three-Drive pattern – enter the market towards an upward trend to buy.
+The trendline is drawn below the price.

-Bearish “Three-Drive” pattern – enter the market towards a downward trend to sell.
-The trend line is drawn above the price.
+Bearish Three-Drive pattern – enter the market towards a downward trend to sell.
+The trendline is drawn above the price.